ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 podman run -it registry.access.redhat.com/ubi7/ubi ldd /usr/bin/python
 ```

-Inspecting a common tool like "curl" demonstrates how many libraries are used from the operating system.
+Inspecting a common tool like `curl` demonstrates how many libraries are used from the operating system.
 First, start the RHEL Tools container.
-This is a special image that Red Hat releases with all of the tools necessary for troubleshooting in a containerized environment.
-It's rather large, but quite convenient.
+This is a special image that Red Hat used to release with all of the tools necessary for troubleshooting in a containerized environment.
+It's quite convenient for this exercise.

 ```bash
 podman run -it registry.access.redhat.com/rhel7/rhel-tools bash
 ```

-Take a look at all of the libraries curl is linked against:
+Take a look at all of the libraries `curl` is linked against:

 ```bash
 ldd /usr/bin/curl